How to train for an indoor basketball league in Boston

-If you’re interested in participating in an indoor basketball league but you’re afraid your skills might be a little lacking, there are plenty of exciting and helpful ways to train.
-The five options below are simple enough to practice anywhere, and they will help you feel more confident in your ability to be a true asset to your basketball team. .
+If you’re interested in participating in an Indoor Adult Basketball League but you’re afraid your skills might be a little lacking, there are plenty of exciting and helpful ways to train.
+The five options below are simple enough to practice anywhere, and they will help you feel more confident in your ability to be a true asset to your basketball team.

 #1 – Don't Take High-Risk Shots

 Part of being an excellent basketball player involves improving your shot percentage.
 The best way to do this is to stop taking shots that are high-risk for you.
 Even NBA coaches utilize this advice by asking their players whether a particular missed shot felt out of balance, out of range, or out of rhythm.
 If the player answers yes to any of these things regularly, that is an indicator that this particular player should eliminate those shots.
 Though you may need to take a risk at some point, it’s best to take only the shots you can make or pass the ball to someone else.

 #2 – Be More Defensive

 Another outstanding way to train for an indoor basketball league involves increasing the amount of activity when you’re in defensive mode.
 Many basketball players simply don’t move around enough, and this leaves them out of position when there’s an opening to make a move for a deflection, rebound or steal.
 Get a friend involved and ask him or her to dribble down the court, then simply practice moving.
 Be a good defender, adjust your defensive coverage, and remember that this doesn’t take practice, per se – it only takes focus and effort.

 #3 – Communicate